karimelkheshen/Passgen/README.md

 # Password-Generator
-This is a simple C program that generates passwords.
+A simple C program that generates passwords.
 Originally created after learning how easy it is to crack passwords.